-On March 21 Sonoma Water constructed a pilot channel north of the jetty structure at Goat Rock State Beach beginning at 10:43.
-The pilot channel was completed at 11:55, and all equipment and crew were off the beach at 12:22.
-Prior to the arrival of the excavation crew there were 32 harbor seals hauled out north of the jetty structure.
-Crews walking in advance of the excavator flushed the seals into the estuary at 10:39.
-Seals on the beach were slow to respond to the presence of the crew and excavator and did not flush until they were within 20 feet.
-By 13:00 there were 12 harbor seals hauled out near the new channel opening.
-During the post-breach survey the following day a maximum count of 297 harbor seals was recorded at the Jenner haul-out.
-On November 15 Sonoma Water constructed a pilot channel north of the jetty structure at Goat Rock State Beach beginning at 9:51.
-The pilot channel was completed at 11:13, and all equipment and crew were off the beach at 11:27.
-There were no harbor seals hauled out on the beach prior to the excavation activities.
-Three seals were hauled out on the beach at 11:30.
-During the post-breach survey the following day a maximum count of 105 harbor seals was recorded at the Jenner haul-out.
+On October 28 Sonoma Water constructed a pilot channel north of the jetty structure at Goat Rock State Beach beginning at 12:34.
+The pilot channel was completed at 13:07 and all equipment and crew were off the beach at 13:26.
+Prior to the arrival of the excavation crew there were 7 harbor seals hauled out north of the jetty structure.
+Crews walking in advance of the excavator flushed the seals into the estuary at 12:33.
+Seals on the beach were slow to respond to the presence of the crew and excavator and did not flush until they were within 50 feet.
+A few seals were observed swimming in the estuary about 150 feet from the excavation site.
+During the final counts of the day no seals were observed on the beach or swimming in the estuary.
+No seals hauled out during breaching activity or within the observation period following the breaching event.
+During the post-breach survey on the following day a maximum count of 111 harbor seals was recorded at the Jenner haul-out, with the first observation made at 10:00.

+On November 13 Sonoma Water constructed a pilot channel north of the jetty structure at Goat Rock State Beach beginning at 11:51.
+The pilot channel was completed at 12:53 and all equipment and crew were off the beach at 13:12.
+There was a maximum of 26 harbor seals hauled out on the beach prior to the excavation activities.
+Crews walking in advance of the excavator flushed the seals into the estuary at 11:42, when they were approximately 400 feet distant.
+No seals hauled out during breaching activity or within the observation period following the breaching event.
+A few seals were observed swimming near the opening of the pilot channel in the estuary.
+During the post-breach survey on the following day a maximum count of 142 harbor seals was recorded at the Jenner haul-out, with the first observation made at 10:00.